 Brighton is well-known as the unofficial LGBTQ capital of Britain, as it holds the biggest Pride parade in the country.
 But this is not the only thing Brighton takes pride in — any resident or visitor of the city can find something to their liking.
 Brighton has an astonishing music scene and is connected to many famous names, such as Fatboy Slim and Nick Cave, lots of theaters, museums, and galleries.
 And, we cannot forget the notorious multi-arts Brighton Festival held every year in May.
 Thousands of people from across the country flock to the city for literature, music, theater, dance, and art performances, and hundreds of art-related events.
 Even the city’s official website claims that Brighton is one of the most creative places in the country, and you can be certain it’s not an exaggeration.

-If you live near the center of the city, it will be very easy to get around on foot.
+If your rental in Brighton is near the center of the city, it will be very easy to get around on foot.
 But, you will not be disappointed in the public transportation either — Brighton has an extensive network of buses and trams.
 What’s more, it is extremely bicycle-friendly, so those who prefer greener ways of getting around will definitely enjoy this city.
 But, if you are an avid driver, you should know that it can be quite difficult to find a parking spot, especially in the city center.
 Many people admit that the whole experience of driving in Brighton is not the most pleasant and recommend staying away from it, if possible.